je-suis-tm/web-scraping/README.md

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20euronext.PNG)

 Euronext is still considered an easy one.
 Sometimes you have to post a form with valid header to get the JSON file.
 You will see that in the first chapter of advanced level.
 For more details of JSON, feel free to take a look at <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME2.py>CME2</a>.
 Please note that CME2 has replaced CME1 to be the available scraper for Chicago Mercantile Exchange.
+There is also <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME3.py>CME3</a> which specializes in option data.

 #### 3. Regular Expression (SHFE)